Tinkerforge/doc/en/source/Kits/WeatherStation/PythonToLCD.rst

 what exactly caused a problem, when the Weather Station failed for some time period.

-For example, if we connect to the Weather Station via WiFi and we have regular auto reconnects, it likely means that the WiFi connection is not very stable.
+For example, if we connect to the Weather Station via Wi-Fi and we have regular auto reconnects, it likely means that the Wi-Fi connection is not very stable.

 .. _starter_kit_weather_station_python_to_lcd_step_5: